J-151/To-Do-List/README.md

 ## About
 A To-Do List Webpage with Weather Display.

-It is a single page application(SPA) to manage finances.
+It is a single page application(SPA) to manage tasks.
 The main objective of this application is to serve as a learning tool and to get into the JavaScript programming language, learn to manage the DOM and its attributes.

 ## Table Of Content
 - [Features](#features)